-Has a smooth, flexible windshield wiper blade design.
-9 1/2" silicone blade.
-Durable.
+Has a smooth, flexible windshield-wiper blade design.
+Sports a 9 1/2" silicone blade.
 Has a rotating hook on the end so you can easily store it.
 Handle is soft, nonslip, and comfortable to grip.
-Lightweight.
-Decent price.
-Stainless steel construction.
+Lightweight and durable with a stainless steel construction.

 Can't be used with an extension pole.
 Reports that the hook fails or breaks off fairly quickly.
 Blade is shorter than the frame, making it hard to clean into corners.